Understanding Marijuana Abuse

 How marijuana affects you depends on many factors.
 These include the strength of the drug, the setting, and your feelings about it.
 Some people may use marijuana and feel nothing.
 Others might feel relaxed and giggly.
 Time might seem to move slowly.
 And sights, sounds, and colors may appear more intense.

 Most often, treatment involves therapy and support systems.
 Newer programs may focus on helping you stick with treatment.
 Your health care provider can help you learn more.
-Check your phone book for mental health clinics or drug treatment programs.
+Check your phone book, or the Internet, for mental health clinics or drug treatment programs.
 It’s not always easy to stop using marijuana.
 Many of your friends may still use the drug.
 Even members of your own family may smoke marijuana.
 But if you want to quit, you can succeed.

 Marijuana Anonymous World Services 800-766-6799 www.marijuana-anonymous.org